Skip to main content

 Gas Price FAQs

-A major disruption to global oil supply — specifically, the temporary blocking of the Strait of Hormuz, through which approximately 20% of the world's oil passes — caused benchmark crude oil prices to spike above $120 USD/barrel in early 2026.
+A major disruption to global oil supply — specifically, the temporary blocking of the Strait of Hormuz, through which approximately 20% of the world's oil passes — caused benchmark crude oil prices to spike above $120 USD/barrel earlier in 2026.
 Canadian pump prices track global crude markets.
-Prices have partially retreated as routes reopened (WTI is near $84/barrel as of mid-April), but remain significantly above their pre-disruption levels.
-The federal government has responded by suspending the 10¢/L fuel excise tax starting April 20, 2026.
+Crude partially retreated as routes reopened, but pressure has returned through May 2026 with the national average back to 196.5¢/L (NRCan, week ending May 19).
+The federal government's 10¢/L fuel excise tax suspension is in force through September 7, 2026.

 Canada prices gasoline against the WTI crude oil benchmark, which trades globally.
 When supply of crude oil is disrupted anywhere in the world, the benchmark price rises, and Canadian refineries — which purchase crude at market rates — pass those costs to consumers at the pump.
 The lag between a crude price move and its full retail effect is typically 2–4 weeks, which is why pump prices can remain elevated even after crude prices begin to fall.